knath2000/flutter_quran/memory-bank/progress.md

     *   Streak update logic implemented and called on provider init.
     *   Logic added to mark verses as completed and trigger badge checks.
     *   Surah introductions are fetched via Google Gemini API (using `GeminiSurahService` called from `surah_details_provider`) and cached in Hive (`surahIntroductionCache`).
+    *   Bookmark feature implemented with long-press gesture, feedback, and brightness/luminosity visual indicator on `VerseTile`.
+    *   Auto-scrolling implemented in `QuranReaderScreen` to keep the currently playing verse visible during playback.

 ## 2. What's Left to Build